 The original inhabitants of the Wollondilly area were the Gundangurra, Dharawal and Darug Aboriginal peoples.
 European settlement dates from the early 1800s, although the area was explored in 1795 when white settlers followed the First Fleet's straying cattle.

-Our elected Council includes eight Councillor's and our organisational structure is made up of approximately 250 staff who work to fulfill the tasks involved in the management of the Shire.
+Our elected Council includes nine Councillor's and our organisational structure is made up of approximately 250 staff who work to fulfill the tasks involved in the management of the Shire.

-To see more stats and facts about the Shire visit the Profile ID Community website.
+To see more stats and facts about the Shire visit Profile ID.